sieversMartin/hausarbeit-jura/README.md

 ### 1.1 to 1.2

+* added option `headline' (thanks to Tobias Hirning) to add information to the header
+* TeX Gyre Fonts are now the standard fonts; added new option “oldfonts” for compatibility
+* added support for XeLaTeX and LuaLaTeX
 * rearranged package (not only) for GitHub
-* code cleaning
+* code cleaning and improvement
-* added option `hagen' (thanks to Tobias Hirning) to add more information to the header

 ### 1.0.1 to 1.1